MarouanZiz/Web-Application-for-Absence-Management-in-a-School/README.md

 <h1 style="color:#6c63ff;"> Web Application for Absence Management in a School</h1>

 <p>
-    Web Application for Absence Management in a School" is a comprehensive web application developed using J2EE technologies.
+    Web Application for Absence Management in a School is a comprehensive web application developed using J2EE technologies.
 The main objective of this project is to provide a school with a complete and user-friendly tool to efficiently manage student and staff absences.
 </p>

 <h2 style="color:#6c63ff;">Key Features:</h2>